lando/lando/docs/config/lagoon.md

 ```

 Note that you can define your own commands by using out [tooling framework](tooling.md).
 Also check out the guides for the powerful [DB Export](./../guides/db-export.md) and [DB Import](./../guides/db-import.md) commands.

+Also, check out the [Lagoon CLI Docs](https://amazeeio.github.io/lagoon-cli/commands/lagoon/) for more information on using `lando lagoon`.

 ### Mailhog